your challenge

 SAME-LANGUAGE SUBTITLES (SLS)

-Singing with videos of popular musicals that have subtitles that light up exactly when they are sung causes inescapable reading behavior and substantial improvement in literacy.
+Singing with videos of popular musicals that have subtitles that light up exactly when they are sung causes inescapable reading behavior and substantial improvement in reading.
+Click on the button below for more information about Same-Language Subtitles (SLS).

 TUNE into READING